Q: What is the Big Blue Test?

 Q: Who is behind The Big Blue Test?

-A: The Big Blue Test is a program of Diabetes Hands Foundation.
-In 2012, it is sponsored again by Roche Diabetes Care, makers of ACCU-CHEK® products and services.
+A: The Big Blue Test is a program of Diabetes Hands.

-Q: Who makes the Big Blue Test videos?
+Q: Who sees the Big Blue Test data and what they do with it?